 An Endowment Committee consisting of five voting members of this congregation (in addition to the ex officio members identified in C13.01.01) shall be elected by this congregation.
 The term of office will be three years, and expiration of the five members’ terms shall be staggered.
 Members are eligible for only two consecutive terms, and members elected initially to a term shorter than three years shall not serve more than one more consecutive term.
 After the passage of one year, a former committee member may be elected to the committee again.
 If a vacancy occurs for any reason, the Congregation Council shall appoint a member to serve until the next annual meeting of this congregation, at which time the congregation shall elect a member to fill the remaining term of the vacancy.
 A committee member may be removed from office upon a two-thirds vote of those voting members present and voting at a meeting of this congregation.

 The purpose of the Endowment Committee shall be to implement the guidelines of the mission endowment fund as set forth in this bylaw.
-The committee shall be subject to the general oversight of this Ccongregation Ccouncil as provided in C13.01 and meet at least quarterly.
+The committee shall be subject to the general oversight of this Congregation Council as provided in C13.01 and meet at least quarterly.
 The committee shall elect from its membership a chairperson, a recording secretary and a financial secretary.
 The recording secretary shall maintain minutes of all meetings and supply copies thereof to committee members, the Congregation Council and the Director of Church Operations.
 Assets of the Fund shall be segregated in the financial records of this congregation and subject to the same oversight and controls as other financial assets of this congregation, except as otherwise provided in this bylaw.
 The committee’s financial secretary shall work closely with the treasurer of this congregation in preparing and maintaining complete and accurate records and accounts necessary for managing the Fund.

 The duties of the Endowment Committee shall include the following: